Hanoi at a glance

-One of the dishes you cannot miss in Hanoi is Banh Cuon (steamed rice rolls).
-Hanoi steamed rice roll is thin sheets of cooked rice batter filled with ground pork, jicama and wood ear mushrooms.
-Smooth rice rolls, served with creamy dipping sauce, combine to create a tasty dish of Hanoi.
+One of the dishes you cannot miss in Hanoi is Banh Cuon (rolled cakes).
+Hanoi steamed rice roll is thin sheets of cooked rice batter filled with ground pork, jicama, and wood ear mushrooms.
+It is served with creamy dipping sauce, combine to create a tasty dish of Hanoi.

-The famous Banh Cuon shops must mention are:
+The famous Banh Cuon restaurants must mention are:

 - 66 To Hien Thanh Street, Hai Ba Trung District